datacite/blog/source/posts/eating-your-own-dog-food.html.md

 ### Generating DOIs

 The DOIs for this blog are generated automatically, using a modified base32 encoding algorithm that is provided by Cirneco, as discussed last week [@https://doi.org/10.5438/55E5-T5C0].
-The DOI is minted when a new post is pushed to [https://blog.datacite.org](https://blog.datacite.org), and all DOIs are short, without semantic infomation that might change over time, and with a checksum to minimize transcription errors, for example **https://doi.org/10.5438/XCBJ-G7ZY**.
+The DOI is generated and minted when a new post is pushed to [https://blog.datacite.org](https://blog.datacite.org).
+This avoids two problems: a) DOI-like strings in the wild before publication and b) the randomly generated DOI exists already (we can simply generate a new one).
+All DOIs are short, without semantic infomation that might change over time, and with a checksum to minimize transcription errors, for example **https://doi.org/10.5438/XCBJ-G7ZY**.
+Going forward we encourage users to link to the DataCite Blog using the DOI, as these links will continue to work even if we ever move the blog to a different location.

 ### Generating Metadata